-Generally, a corporation is a PHC if it meets both of the following requirements (see also, Important under Specific Instructions) below:
+Generally, a corporation is a PHC if it meets both of the following requirements (also, see Important under Specific Instructions).

-1. PHC Income Test.
+- 1. PHC income test.
 At least 60% of the corporation's adjusted ordinary gross income for the tax year is PHC income.
-See section 543(b)(2) for the definition of adjusted ordinary gross income and section 543(a) for the definition of PHC income.

-2. Stock Ownership

-Requirement.
-At any time during the last half of the tax year, more than 50% in value of the corporation's outstanding stock is owned, directly or indirectly, by five or fewer individuals.
-See section 542(a)(2) for details.
+See section 543(b)(2) for the definition of adjusted ordinary gross income and section 543(a) for the definition of PHC income. - 2.
+Stock ownership requirement.
+At any time during the last half of the tax year, more than 50% in value of the corporation's outstanding stock is directly or indirectly owned by five or fewer individuals.

-For purposes of this requirement, the following organizations are considered individuals:
+For purposes of this requirement, the following organizations are considered individuals.

-- A qualified pension, profit-sharing, and stock bonus plan described in section 401(a). - A trust that provides for the payment of supplemental unemployment compensation under certain conditions (section 501(c)(17)). - A private foundation (section 509(a)). - A part of a trust permanently set aside or used exclusively for the purpose described in section 642(c).
+- A qualified pension, profit-sharing, or stock bonus plan described in section 401(a). - A trust that provides for the payment of supplemental unemployment compensation under certain conditions (section 501(c)(17)).

+- A private foundation (section 509(a)). - A part of a trust permanently set aside or exclusively used for the purpose described in section 642(c).

 Exceptions.
-The term "personal holding company" does not include the following corporations, even if the two requirements above are met:
+The term "personal holding company" does not include the following corporations, even if the two requirements above are met.

-- Tax-exempt corporations. - Banks, domestic building and loan associations, and certain lending or finance companies. - Life insurance and surety companies. - Certain small business investment companies operating under the Small Business Investment Act of 1958. - Corporations under the jurisdiction of the court in a title 11 or similar case. - Foreign personal holding companies (as defined in section 552). - Foreign corporations that do not have income under section 543(a)(7), if, during the last half of the tax year, all of the corporation's stock is owned by nonresident alien individuals. - Passive foreign investment companies (as defined in section 1297).
+- Tax-exempt corporations. - Banks, domestic building and loan associations, and certain lending or finance companies. - Life insurance and surety companies. - Certain small business investment companies operating under the Small Business Investment Act of 1958. - Corporations under the jurisdiction of the court in a title 11 or similar case. - · Foreign corporations.